 When insulating your home, you can choose from many types of insulation.
 Your choice may depend on which part of the house you’re insulating, and if you have easy access to the space.
 For example, to insulate a wood stud wall, you’ll have far more choices during new construction, or renovations where the wall cavity is open, than if you want to insulate a wall cavity without removing the drywall.

 If you’re not the do-it-yourselfer type of person, or just don’t have the time to do it yourself, have it done by a professional.
 It’s also a good idea to have insulation professionally installed to avoid moisture-related and air quality problems and backdrafting, a dangerous situation that can occur if you have combustion appliances and you seal your house too tight.
-Low-income residents should contact their weatherization office for assistance.
+Low-income residents should contact their state or local weatherization office for assistance.
 Then after a job well done, sit back in your easy chair and relax, with the peace of mind knowing that you’ve lowered your future heating (and cooling) bills, and probably improved the comfort of your home as well.